itssimmons/itssimmons/README.md

 <!--END_SECTION:waka-->

-<sup>If you don't see any activity here, I'm probably on holiday 🪁... or I might be dead 💀</sup>
+<sup>If you don't see any activity here, I'm probably on holiday 🪁... or I might be dead 💀</sup><br/>
+<sup>By the way, you may find the full insights here: https://wakatime.com/@itssimmons</sup>

 <h2>🗂️ Current projects</h2>